Logo Voyage

 The interstate bends around a steep ridge, and then crests with the abrupt Exit 52 to an expansive ski resort.
 2 Snoqualmie Pass, at 3,015 feet, is Seattle's closest access to winter recreation.
 The Summit at Snoqualmie resort consists of four areas.
 On the south ridge, Summit West and Summit Central has the most beginner-friendly green runs, Summit East has predominately moderate blue runs.
 On the north ridge, Alpental has mostly expert-level black runs, as well as substantial out-of-bounds backcountry terrain.

 In the summer, the pass is where the Pacific Crest Trail intersects with the freeway.
-Constructing the trail north of the pass required substantial blasting of the rock, creating the narrow Kendall Katwalk cut into the steep cliffs, about four miles down the trail (eight miles roundtrip).
+The section of trail north of the pass, 78 miles to the next road, has more elevation change than any other section between Canada and Mexico.
+Building the trail required substantial blasting of rock to cut the narrow Kendall Katwalk into a steep cliff, about four miles in.

 Exit 54 leads to Hyak, the original name for Summit East.
-If you're looking for a relaxing place to stretch your legs, follow the road north of the freeway to Gold Creek Pond, a one mile loop for all seasons around a calm pond with views deep into the Alpine Lakes Wilderness.
+If you're looking for a relaxing place to stretch your legs, follow the road north of the freeway to Gold Creek Pond, a short loop around a calm pond with views deep into the Alpine Lakes Wilderness.
 If you're looking for something different, follow the road south to the Palouse to Cascades Trail parking lot, grab a headlamp, then walk a quarter-mile west to the Cascade Tunnel.
 This 2.3 mile long tunnel, originally for the railroad, is now a damp and pitch-black multi-use trail underneath the pass.

 As you leave the ski area, the interstate follows the shore of Lake Keechelus, the source of the Yakima River.
 Although it is a natural lake, its water makes up one of the primary reservoirs for the Yakima Valley, one of Washington's agricultural heartlands.
 Just after the lake, a hulking overpass looms ahead.
 What kind of traffic does this overbuilt bridge carry?
 The Keechelus Wildlife Overcrossing allows wildlife to cross the road!
 Tall fences along this stretch funnel animals to various underpasses, as well as this overpass, to allow safer movement and migration of both creatures and people.